prismicio/slice-machine/packages/core2/src/rpc/docs/07-how-it-works.md

 `@slicemachine/rpc` uses [`FormData`][mdn-formdata] as its serialization format. `FormData` supports binary data (via [`Blob`][mdn-blob]) and strings.

-Non-binary data is serialized before being added to `FormData` using `devalue`.
+Non-binary data is serialized before being added to `FormData` using [`devalue`][devalue].
 Numbers, `undefined`, `null`, objects, arrays, and more are supported using `devalue`.

 `FormData` is a single-level key-value serialization format which does not support nested objects.
 Data is flattened in transit and unflattened when received using a modified version of [`nest-deep`][nest-deep].

 ## Errors

-Thrown procedure errors are caught and serialized using a special `errors` return value.
+Thrown procedure errors are caught and serialized using a special `error` return value.
 The error is detected on the client and re-thrown.

 Because `Error`s can contain arbirtary data which may not be serializable, only the following properties are preserved across the network: